evajunkova/english-for-designers/03-aboutness/case-study.md

 Manager gave me for this presentation only 2 days.
 These days were the most stressful days of my life, because I didn't have enought informations and materials for this presentation.

-## What this work gave me?
+## Final

 This work gave me new experience with arranging, graphic design and cooperation with people.
+The presentation was complete in two days and everything was alright.